skeres/ssl_tls_01/readme.md

 ## > Context
 You want to set up SSL/TLS communication between servers.
 The trick is here : we can be our own certificate authority (CA) by creating a self-signed root CA certificate,
-and then installing it as a trusted certificate in our the local browser.
+and then installing it as a trusted certificate in our local browser.
 Dude, how are you gonna that ?
 Man, it's quiet simple, we will just generate 5 files.
 - rootCA.crt  rootCA.key : encrypted, our root Authority to signe certificates